OfficeDev/office-js-docs-reference/docs/requirement-sets/excel/custom-functions-requirement-sets.md

 ---
 title: Custom Functions requirement sets
-description: Details about the Custom Functions requirement sets for Excel JavaScript API. ms.date: 09/27/2022 ms.prod: excel ms.localizationpriority: medium
+description: Details about the Custom Functions requirement sets for Excel JavaScript API. ms.date: 09/28/2022 ms.prod: excel ms.localizationpriority: medium
 ---

 # Custom Functions requirement sets

 [Custom Functions](/office/dev/add-ins/excel/custom-functions-overview) use separate requirement sets from the core Excel JavaScript APIs.
-The following table lists the Custom Functions requirement sets, the supported Office client applications, and the **minimum** builds or versions for those applications.
+The following table lists the Custom Functions requirement sets, the supported Office client applications, and the **minimum** builds or versions for those applications where applicable.

 | Requirement set | Office on Windows<br>- Microsoft 365 subscription<br>- retail perpetual Office 2016 and later | Office on Windows<br>(volume-licensed perpetual) | Office on Mac | Office on iPad | Office on the web |
 |:-----|:-----|:-----|:-----|:-----|:-----|